-During a call for heat, the furnace control CPU will transition the blower motor BLWM to continuous blower airflow or low-heat airflow whichever is lowest.
-The blower motor BLWM will remain ON until the main burners ignite then shut OFF and remain OFF for the blower-ON delay (45 seconds in low-heat, and 25 seconds in high-heat), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at low-heat or high-heat airflow, respectively.
+During a call for heat, the furnace control CPU will transition the blower motor BLWM to continuous blower airflow, low-heat airflow, or the mid-range airflow, whichever is lowest.
+The blower motor BLWM will remain ON until the main burners ignite then shut OFF and remain OFF for the blower-ON delay (45 sec in low-heat, and 25 sec in high-heat), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at low-heat or high-heat airflow, respectively.